So What Happens Next?

 - They equip us to have our own heavenly experiences.
 The prophetic anointing carries a seer dimension, and it gives people sight to see what was invisible prior to the prophets influence.

 - The bible says apostles and prophets are for today.
-They exist in the NT church.
-Acts 2:17, 1:8, James 1:17
+They exist in the NT church and can be found in the book of Acts 2:17, 1:8 and James 1:17.

-- A prophets Examines, Points the church, directs, and guides the church.
+- A prophets Examines, points and directs the church in the right direction and guides the church in kingdom matters.

 - The reason we don’t like prophets and religion has no place for it is because we’re trying to keep things controlled.
 True prophets are not controlled; they are led by the Holy Spirit.
 However, they are united to the Fivefold ministers.